Aliases for HTR1B Gene

 GeneCards Summary for HTR1B Gene

-HTR1B (5-Hydroxytryptamine (Serotonin) Receptor 1B, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR1B include intermittent explosive disorder and premature ejaculation.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include drug binding and serotonin binding.
+HTR1B (5-Hydroxytryptamine Receptor 1B) is a Protein Coding gene.
+Diseases associated with HTR1B include Obsessive-Compulsive Disorder and Personality Disorder.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled serotonin receptor activity.
 An important paralog of this gene is HTR1F.

 G-protein coupled receptor for 5-hydroxytryptamine (serotonin).
 Also functions as a receptor for ergot alkaloid derivatives, various anxiolytic and antidepressant drugs and other psychoactive substances, such as lysergic acid diethylamide (LSD).
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.
 Arrestin family members inhibit signaling via G proteins and mediate activation of alternative signaling pathways.
 Regulates the release of 5-hydroxytryptamine, dopamine and acetylcholine in the brain, and thereby affects neural activity, nociceptive processing, pain perception, mood and behavior.
 Besides, plays a role in vasoconstriction of cerebral arteries.

 Serotonin 5-HT1B receptors, previously known as 5-HT1D receptors, are primarily located in the basal ganglia, striatum, hippocampus and vascular smooth muscle.
-5-HT1B receptors play a role in thermoregulation, respiration, appetite control, sexual behavior, aggression, and anxiety.
-The human 5-HT1B receptor gene has been localized to chromosome 6 (6q13).
+5-HT1B receptors play a role in thermoregulation, respiration, appetite control, sexual behavior and aggression.